 How to prep your Columbus house for a cash sale

-- Give everything a good cleaning.
+- Give everything a good cleaning (seriously, clean houses get better offers)

-- Maybe touch up paint in the main rooms.
+- Maybe touch up paint in the main rooms

-- Keep the yard looking decent.
+- Keep the yard looking decent

-- Make sure lights and fixtures actually work.
+- Make sure lights and fixtures actually work

-- Round up utility bills and tax paperwork.
+- Round up utility bills and tax paperwork

-- Get those multiple offers.
+- Get those multiple offers (aim for at least three)

-- Check that buyers are legit.
+- Check that buyers have proof of funds

-- Nail down the closing date.
+- Nail down the closing date that works for you

-- Get all fees in writing.
+- Get all fees in writing before signing anything

 Understanding the market value of your Columbus home